-The Sustainable Energy Fund for Africa (SEFA) is a bilateral trust fund administered by the African Development Bank - anchored in a generous commitment of USD 57 million by the Government of Denmark - to support small and medium clean energy and energy efficiency projects in Africa.
-In many African countries, smaller clean energy projects are potentially viable from a commercial perspective but the initial development costs often prevent these from accessing necessary financing.
-SEFA provides advisory, grant resources for technical assistance and capacity-building, as well as investment capital, to both off-set preparation costs and crowd-in additional investment.
+The Sustainable Energy Fund for Africa (SEFA) is a multi-donor trust fund administered by the African Development Bank – anchored in a commitment of USD 60 million by the Governments of Denmark and the United States – to support small- and medium-scale Renewable Energy (RE) and Energy Efficiency (EE) projects in Africa.
+In many African countries, smaller clean/renewable energy projects are potentially viable from a commercial perspective, but the initial development costs often prevent these projects from accessing necessary financing.
+SEFA is founded on the premise that reliable, clean and affordable energy can contribute to strong African economies and can have a positive impact in creating employment opportunities across the continent.

 The development objective of SEFA is to support sustainable private-sector led economic growth in African countries through the efficient utilization of presently untapped clean energy resources.
-SEFA has been designed to operate under two components to provide grants, seed/growth capital, and technical assistance.
+SEFA has been designed to operate under three financing windows: project preparation, equity investments and enabling environment support.

-Component I provides grant resources and technical assistance to private project developers/promoters to finalize pre-investment activities for renewable energy and energy efficiency projects.
-Grant funding will target development activities from pre-feasibility up to financial closure for projects with total capital investment needs in the range of USD 30 million – 200 million.
+This window provides cost-sharing grants and technical assistance to private project developers/promoters to facilitate pre-investment activities for renewable energy and energy efficiency projects.
+Grant funding will target development activities from pre-feasibility up to financial closure for projects with total capital investments in the range of USD 30 million – 200 million.

 SEFA is structured to respond to requests originated or championed by AfDB staff.
-All proposals received will be screened and pre-assessed against the basic eligibility criteria by the SEFA Secretariat, housed in the Energy, Environment and Climate Change Department (ONEC) of AfDB.
+All proposals received will be screened and pre-assessed against the basic eligibility criteria by the SEFA Secretariat, currently hosted in the Energy, Environment and Climate Change Department (ONEC) of AfDB.
 In the case of external requests meeting the basic eligibility criteria and presenting a good pipeline opportunity, SEFA Secretariat will work with other departments with the view of identifying a champion to lead the internal review and approval of a proposal.
 Click here to fill in the funding requests questionnaire and here to read more about the PPG requests conditions.